-2019's Best Guitars for Kids and Beginners
+2019's Best Acoustic Guitars for Kids and Beginners

-The Right Acoustic Guitar for Kids
+The Right Acoustic Guitar for a Child or Beginner

-The two things that matter most are strings and size.
+When you're buying a guitar for a young player, the two things that matter most are strings and size.
 If a guitar has steel strings, they will hurt your kids fingers and they won't want to play or practice.
 If the guitar is too big, they won't be able to reach the strings or the frets, and they'll understandably get frustrated.
 The best acoustic guitar for kids and other beginners is a 3/4 size guitar strung with nylon strings.